Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 No coarse anglers catching pike or carp intend to take the fish home for dinner, and when it comes to species like salmon and trout, 99% of them will be released in the UK.

-This makes the fish in the UK quite hard to catch since they get wise to the different bait anglers use and are better at telling if there is a hook in their food or not before they eat it.
+This makes the fish in the UK quite hard to catch since they get wise to the different bait anglers use and are better at telling if there is a hook in their food before they eat it.

 When it comes to catch and release fishing in the USA, chances are if a good trout are caught in a lake by an angler, it is coming home for dinner, which would apply to any panfish species such as crappies and bluegill too.